-As described in the previous section, the Regional Parks System as of 2025 includes 46 regional parks, 12 park reserves, 56 regional trails, and 8 special features that are open for public use.
-The Regional Parks and Trails System includes 65,339 acres of land in a protected status.
+As described in the previous section, the Regional Parks and Trails System, as of 2025, includes 46 regional parks, 12 park reserves, 56 regional trails, and 8 special features that are open for public use.
+The system includes 65,339 acres of land in a protected status.